 Using the search Protocol

 The search: application protocol is an extensible convention for calling the desktop search application on Windows Vista with Service Pack 1 (SP1) and later versions.
-The protocol was created in Windows Vista with SP1 (for information see Knowledge Base article 941946 ) to give Microsoft Windows a way to determine and call the default desktop search application.
+The protocol was created in Windows Vista with SP1 (for information see the Knowledge Base article Overview of Windows Vista desktop search Changes in Windows Vista Service Pack 1) to give Windows a way to determine and call the default desktop search application.

 The protocol syntax provides a number of parameters useful for performing common desktop searches, such as user-entered search terms or the location on which the search was begun.
 When users search from one of the two available search entry points (either the Start menu or Windows Explorer), the operating system uses the search protocol to launch the default desktop search application.
 It does this by adding the user-entered search terms to the standard search protocol syntax and passing that information to the application registered as the default search application.

 If no other desktop search applications are installed, a search entered into these entry points launches the Windows Search Explorer.
 However, third-party developers can create, install, and register their applications to handle the search protocol and to be the default search application.
 Such applications need to support the search protocol syntax and register with the Default Programs feature to ensure a seamless experience with Windows.

 If you develop an application that is intended to use or build upon a specific desktop search application, you should not depend exclusively on the search: protocol.
 Because many applications could own the search: protocol, there is no guarantee that your targeted desktop search application will own it at any given time.
 Instead, you should use a private search protocol defined by that targeted desktop search application.
 This means that desktop search applications intended to be a platform for third-party applications should support both the search: protocol and their own proprietary search protocol.